 Spencer Hitchcock, a COCC student, believed that because of the controversy with Project 2025 along with the felony convictions by the president-elect, that traditional Republicans would have prevented the current election outcome.
 Hitchcock was also kind of surprised by the result of the national election.

 “The local election was a lot.
 I don’t know.
 I’m waiting for the announcement on that since they don’t cover it as much.
 It’s like, oh, the local election big deal.
-We just decided the fate of our entire nation yesterday.” said, Hitchcock
+We just decided the fate of our entire nation yesterday,” said Hitchcock

 Hitchcock, like other students, expressed relief that the election was over, “I’m glad that it’s over because we kept getting postcards, so many, but I want to say we probably end up with 30 to 45 postcards by the end of the election period.
 All from the right hating on Janelle Bynum, all of them, not a single one is different.
 They are all anti Jenelle Bynum.
 So I’m mostly happy that it’s over.”